The Washington State University Pullman Catalog

 Construction Management

-The minor in construction management requires a minimum of 18 credits, 9 of which must be upper-division and taken in residence at WSU or through WSU-approved education abroad or educational exchange courses.
+The minor in construction management requires a minimum of 18 credits, 9 of which must be upper-division and earned in WSU courses or through WSU-approved education abroad or educational exchange courses.
 To be eligible to apply for the minor a student must be admitted to a major and have a minimum GPA of 2.70.
 The required courses are CST M 102, 252*, 370*, 462*, 3 credits of business electives, and 3 credits of construction emphasis electives.
 Approved business electives include ECONS 327, or any 300-400-level ACCTG, B LAW, ENTRP, FIN, I BUS, MGMT, MGTOP, MIS, or MKTG course.
 Approved construction emphasis electives include any 300-400-level CST M course.

 *CST M 252, 370, 462 are only offered in the summer.